love-angelll/autopost/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# [EN] Bot for Automatic Posting from Telegram to VKontakte
+## Bot for Automatic Posting from Telegram to VKontakte

 This project is a Python script that automatically posts messages from a Telegram channel or chat to a specified VKontakte group.
 It supports various content types, including text, images, videos, and links.